geofffranks/spruce/doc/fan.md

 ## Fanning source out to multi-doc YAML files

-`spruce fan` will take a source file and multiple target files (multi-doc YAML supported!), and merge the target documents on top of the source, outputting a giant multi-doc YAML stream.
+`spruce fan` will take a source file and multiple target files (multi-doc YAML supported in target files!), and merge the target documents on top of the source, outputting a giant multi-doc YAML stream.

 `spruce fan` takes all the same flags as a spruce merge, and supports merging the same way, with the